iowaguy/specs/http-gateways/PATH_GATEWAY.md

   - Example: `Etag: "DirIndex-2B423AF_CID-bafy…foo"`

 - When a gateway can’t guarantee byte-for-byte identical responses, a “weak” etag should be used.
-For example, if CAR is streamed, and blocks arrive in non-deterministic order, the response should have `Etag: W/"bafy…foo.car"`
+For example, if CAR or TAR is streamed, and blocks arrive in non-deterministic order, the response should have `Etag: W/"bafy…foo.EXT"`, where `EXT` is `car` or `tar`, respectively.

 - When responding to [`Range`](#range-request-header) request, a strong `Etag` should be based on requested range in addition to CID and response format: